Skip to main content

 Cortisol’s primary role in a stress response is to ensure the brain and muscles have an abundant supply of fuel.
 It achieves this by stimulating gluconeogenesis in the liver, the process of creating new glucose from other sources.
 Under normal circumstances, this is a temporary and life-saving measure.

-Under the of a coercive program, it becomes a continuous process.
+Under the chronic stress of a coercive program, it becomes a continuous process.
 The body is flooded with glucose, which prompts the pancreas to release insulin to shuttle this sugar into the cells for energy.
 Over time, cells that are constantly bombarded with insulin can become less responsive to its signal.

 This phenomenon is known as insulin resistance.
 The pancreas must then produce even more insulin to get the job done, leading to high levels of both glucose and insulin circulating in the bloodstream.